vinaypokharkar/CodeMotion/Readme.md

-# Animind - AI-Powered Manim Animation Generator
+# CodeMotion - AI-Powered Manim Animation Generator

-Animind is a full-stack web application that allows users to create mathematical animations and data visualizations using natural language.
-Simply describe what you want to see, and Animind generates Manim Python code, renders it into high-quality videos, and displays them in an interactive interface.
+CodeMotion is a full-stack web application that allows users to create mathematical animations and data visualizations using natural language.
+Simply describe what you want to see, and CodeMotion generates Manim Python code, renders it into high-quality videos, and displays them in an interactive interface.

 ## 🎯 Features